-Example: A foster family seeks legal custody of a child and requires financial and service supports after the child has been discharged from care and the foster parents obtain legal custody under Section 65(2) of CFSA.
-The parent agency and the custodial family enter into an agreement for the provision of financial supports and services.
+Example: A foster family seeks legal custody of a child and requires financial and service supports after the child has been discharged from care and the foster parents obtain legal custody under Section 65(2) of CYFSA.
+The home society and the custodial family enter into an agreement for the provision of financial supports and services.
 The birth family also receives support from the agency to facilitate ongoing access arrangements.